awsdocs/amazon-ec2-user-guide/doc_source/ec2-classic-platform.md

   + An Internet gateway, and a main route table that routes traffic in the VPC to the Internet gateway\.
 This enables the instances you launch in the VPC to communicate over the Internet\.
 For more information, see [Internet Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in the *Amazon VPC User Guide*\.
   + A default security group for the VPC and a default network ACL that is associated with each subnet\.
 For more information, see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.

 If you have other resources in EC2\-Classic, you can take steps to migrate them to a VPC\.
-For more information, see [Migrating from EC2\-Classic to a VPC](vpc-migrate.md)\.
+For more information, see [Migrate from EC2\-Classic to a VPC](vpc-migrate.md)\.

 ## Differences between instances in EC2\-Classic and a VPC<a name="differences-ec2-classic-vpc"></a>